jnmartin84/oot-dc/README.md

 # Ocarina of Time for Dreamcast

+## AI Disclosure
+The original author of the port, Bruce, used various LLMs to bootstrap this port and produce the PowerVR fast3d interpreter it uses.
+I have since used LLMs to rework the build system and update the documentation to accurately reflect those updates.
+I am not the original author of this project, I have just offered to clean it up and present it for people to do what they see fit with it.

 A native Sega Dreamcast port of *The Legend of Zelda: Ocarina of Time*, built from the [ZeldaRET decompilation](https://github.com/zeldaret/oot).
 The game code is compiled for the SH4 with [KallistiOS](https://github.com/KallistiOS/KallistiOS);